torockel/imputeGeneric/README.md

 #> [1] FALSE
 ```

-To use other `parsnip` models insted of regression trees, only the
+To use other `parsnip` models instead of regression trees, only the
 `model_spec_parsnip` must be altered.
 E. g. for linear regression
 instead of regression trees use `linear_reg()`.